nitin42/react-color-tools/README.md

 ## Contributing

-If you like to contribute to this project, then follow the below instructions to setup the project locally on your machine.
+If you'd like to contribute to this project, then follow the below instructions to setup the project locally on your machine.

 ```
 git clone https://github.com/<your_username_here>/react-color-tools